Insights & Trends CX Contact Center

 It also helps you pivot in real time, reallocating agents or adjusting call routing to reduce queue lengths.
 Keeping your active waiting call number low helps maintain a steady and manageable call flow.

-Tip to improve average waiting calls: Implement an option for customers to request a callback, reducing real-time queue pressure.
+Tip to improve average wait time for calls: Implement an option for customers to request a callback, reducing real-time queue pressure.

 14. Average resolution time